 Normal Activities / Home Range

-- all activities organised by 1st The Hague Scout Group are done so within the rules and guidelines laid down by the Scouting Association.
+- all activities organised by 1st The Hague Scout Group within the rules and guidelines laid down by the Scouting Association

 - provided that the activity is published by an email to parents registered email address at least a day prior to the event.

-The details provided on the enrolment form are entered into the Online Scout Manager system and when the young person is admitted to the Group, an Online Scout Manager invitation will be issued such that the parent/guardian can maintain that information directly.
-It is incumbent on the parents to keep contact details and other information on the general permission form up to date and to notify the Section Leader if they wish to withdraw permission for any particular activity.
+It is incumbent on parents/guardians to keep contact details and other information up to date within OSM and to notify the Section Leader if they wish to withdraw permission for any particular activity.

-Section Leaders must ensure that they have a way of accessing the required information during meetings/events – this could be by having a paper copy available or by having a method of accessing the Online Scout Manager database at any time.
+Section Leaders must ensure that they have a way of accessing the required information during meetings/events – this could be by having a paper copy available or by having a method of accessing the OSM database at any time.